k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 </web>

 The Logical Unit Schema window has 3 main sections:
-* Logical Unit schema diagram
+* Logical Unit schema's diagram
 * <studio>Logical Unit tabs panel</studio><web>Logical Unit side panel</web>
 * Logical Unit toolbar

-## Logical Unit Schema Diagram
+## Logical Unit Schema's Diagram

-The Logical Unit schema diagram is a working design area where you can define the Logical Unit’s structure.
+The Logical Unit schema's diagram is a working area where you can design the Logical Unit’s structure.
-* A Logical Unit schema diagram displays a hierarchy of all business entities related to a Root Table.
+* A Logical Unit schema's diagram displays a hierarchy of all business entities related to a Root Table.
 * Each table can have one or more population/s, where each population is linked to its parent table.

 [Click for more information about Logical Unit Tables.](/articles/06_LU_tables/01_LU_tables_overview.md)